Oumou09/jdbc-dealership-project/README.md

 This allowed me to retrieve the auto-generated contract ID after insertion and link it back to the Java object.
 It taught me how to manage database connections, safely insert data, and retrieve generated primary keys — a technique commonly used in real-world applications.

-Managing Foreign Key Constraints and Error Handling

-While inserting or deleting records, I encountered several SQL exceptions such as:
+Managing Foreign Key Constraints and Error Handling while inserting or deleting records, I encountered several SQL exceptions such as:

 SQLIntegrityConstraintViolationException – when trying to insert a contract for a VIN that didn’t exist in the vehicles table.